dh256git/project27/src/solutions/projects/index.md

 All of the solutions in our portfolio have been [co-designed with researchers,]({% link solutions/research-services/index.md %}) and the projects are grounded in peer reviewed science.
 To maximise impact, we are working with businesses on [diffusing innovation that works.]({% link solutions/innovation-services/index.md %})

-{% assign dataFile = site.data.projects-for-solutions %}
+{% assign dataFile = site.data.solutions.projects %}
 {% include global/grid-generator-for-solutions.html heading="h3" %}